the-carlisle-group/AWSTools/README.md

 To run tests:

-- Get AWS API keys with full S3 access. **An IAM role with limited access to S3 is highly suggested.**
+- Get AWS API keys with full S3 access. **An IAM role with S# access only is highly suggested.**

 - #.AWSTools.Tests.RunTests 0